Don Lemon says Elon Musk canceled his deal with X after ‘tense’ interview | KRDO

 “His commitment to a global town square where all questions can be asked and all ideas can be shared seems not to include questions of him from people like me,” Lemon added.

-In a video posted on his Instagram page Wednesday, Lemon took further aim at Musk’s claim to be a “free speech absolutist.”
+In a video posted on his social media Wednesday, Lemon took further aim at Musk’s claim to be a “free speech absolutist.”

 “Throughout our conversation I kept reiterating to him, although it was tense at times, I thought it was good for people to see our exchange,” Lemon said.
 “But apparently free speech absolutism doesn’t apply when it comes to questions about him from people like me.”

-Note: This story has been updated with statements posted on X and additional context.